Navigating Holiday Overwhelm: Neurodiversity-Affirming Scripts from Heartstone Guidance Center

 - Dec 23, 2025

 The holidays are often framed as joyful and connective.
-For many people, they are also loud, unpredictable, emotionally charged, and deeply dysregulating.
-If you are neurodivergent: autistic, ADHD, living with PTSD, anxiety, or some combination of the above, holiday gatherings can overwhelm your nervous system quickly, even when you care deeply about the people involved.
+However, for many, they can be loud, unpredictable, emotionally charged, and deeply dysregulating.
+If you are neurodivergent—whether autistic, ADHD, living with PTSD, anxiety, or a combination of these—holiday gatherings can quickly overwhelm your nervous system, even when you care deeply about those involved.

-At Heartstone Guidance Center, we take a neurodiversity-affirming approach.
-Dysregulation is not something to fix or feel ashamed of, it’s a nervous system responding to overwhelm the way it knows how.
-When we stop treating biology like a moral failing, we can shift from “What’s wrong with me?” to “What does my system need right now?”
+At Heartstone Guidance Center, we embrace a neurodiversity-affirming approach.
+Dysregulation is not something to fix or feel ashamed of.
+It’s simply your nervous system responding to overwhelm in the best way it knows how.
+By shifting our mindset from “What’s wrong with me?” to “What does my system need right now?” we can foster a healthier relationship with our experiences.

 Scripts are short, pre-planned phrases you can rely on when your brain goes offline.
-Scripts can buy you time, help set boundaries, and protect yourself and your energy.
+They can buy you time, help set boundaries, and protect your energy.

 Scripts reduce cognitive load.
-They give you something steady to reach for when your nervous system is in survival mode.
+They provide something steady to reach for when your nervous system is in survival mode.
+Remember, scripts are not manipulative; they are protective tools.

 Scripts for Different Moments of Holiday Dysregulation